 Dr. Hatem Bazian is co-founder, senior faculty, and Academic Affairs Chair at Zaytuna College.
 He is also a senior lecturer in the Departments of Near Eastern and Ethnic Studies at the University of California, Berkeley.

 Colleen Keyes is the Vice President of Academic and Student Affairs for Zaytuna College.
 She earned her B.A. degree in Psychology and Spanish from Clark University, the M.A. in Second Language Education from Fairfield University, the M.A. in Islamic Studies and Christian-Muslim Relations from Hartford Seminary and is a Ph.D. candidate at the University of Exeter, UK.

 Dr. Shirin Maskatia

 Dr. Shirin Maskatia is Professor Emeritus in the English department at Ohlone College where she has taught for the past twenty-two years.
 At Ohlone, she was the faculty advisor for various student activities, including the International Students’ Association and the Muslim Students’ Association.

 Dr. Mahan Mirza

-Zaid Shakir is chairman of the board, co-founder, and senior faculty member at Zaytuna College.
+Zaid Shakir is co-founder and senior faculty member of Zaytuna College and also serves on its Board of Trustees.
 He is also the chair of Zaytuna’s Student Affairs Committee, which looks after student residential life and co-curricular activities.
 In 2003, Zaid Shakir moved to Hayward, California to serve as a scholar-in-residence and lecturer at Zaytuna Institute.

-Hamza Yusuf is a president, cofounder, and senior faculty member of Zaytuna College.
+Hamza Yusuf is the President, Co-founder, and a senior faculty member of Zaytuna College.
 He is an advisor to Stanford University’s Program in Islamic Studies and the Center for Islamic Studies at Berkeley’s Graduate Theological Union.